DataWithOjo/EDlearning-platform-data-warehouse/docs/data_catalog.md

-# 📒 Data Catalogue – Gold Layer (Snow Flake Schema)
+# 📒 Data Catalogue – Gold Layer (Snowflake Schema)

 This document describes the views available in the **Gold Layer** of the data warehouse for the EdTech analytics project.
 The Gold Layer presents a business-ready, analytics-friendly schema using a **Snowflake Schema** model, with dimensions, facts, and aggregated views derived from the Silver Layer.